Your CPA Files What You Give Them

 Step 02

-The calculator shows you the real cost of different salary levels—payroll tax, income tax, and the audit risk you're taking.
+The calculator shows the real cost of different salary levels, including payroll tax, income tax, and audit risk.

 Step 03